 A couple recommendations I have for you is make sure you have the Explorer Charts (this will be your charts and guide), when you check into the country get your free fishing license, and stay updated on the weather (northerners in the winter and hurricanes in the summer) with harbors picked out to provide the right protection.

 Below you can get even more helpful hints by watching the travel videos I made for the Bahamas.
-Just click on the upper left corner of the player to see a list of the episodes.
 Also, you can read what all I did there in my blog posts located below the video.

 All Blogs From the Bahamas